TheCARGOS/static-job-listings/README.md

 # Static Job Listings
+This challenge was made by Frontend Mentor.
+[See live preview](https://thecargos.github.io/static-job-listing/)
 ## The challenge

 Your challenge is to build out this job listing page and get it looking as close to the design as possible.